 Landlords must be notified when an application is made because the Court must take into account their views in making their decision.
 However, the Court can still transfer the tenancy even where the landlord objects.
 If the Court makes an Order for a Transfer of Tenancy no other legal documents are required.
-The Order brings about the transfer and the tenancy is said to ‘vest’ in the new tenant on the date stated in the Court Order.
+The Order brings about the transfer and the tenancy now ‘vests’ in the new tenant on the date stated in the Court Order.
 The order will be binding on the landlord, including councils and housing associations.